Privacy Statement - in full

 If the lawful basis for processing is consent, you have the right to withdraw that consent.
 If you wish to withdraw your consent, contact us immediately.

-Processing based on consent is likely to be limited to photographs at events or for equal opportunities monitoring.
+Processing based on consent is likely to be limited to photographs at events, equal opportunities monitoring and non-housing related work by our Community Investment Team, such as employment training.

 Withdrawing consent will not affect the legality of any processing carried out before consent is withdrawn e.g. leaflets distributed will not be recalled.